Esbit trangia cook kit

 diy-windscreen-9

 The Windscreen when stored takes up no space at all and can best be kept inside the pot during hiking.
 This to ensure it doesn’t get all folded and scrunched up.
+A windscreen made from this type of alu foil will not last a lifetime but will do in a pinch.

 Other Alcohol stove windscreens